ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+r Receipt for Curing Meat.
+i o one gallon of water,
+&#x27;lake 11 lbs. of salt,
+A !•&#x27;. of sugar,
+A 02. of saltpeter,
+i 02. ol* potash.
+In this ratio the pickle to lie increased to
+1 any quantity desired.
+Lei these ho boiled
+&#x27; together, until all the dirt from the sugar
+! rises to the top and is skimmed oft&#x27;.
+Then
+; throw it into a tub to cool, and when cuhl,
+pour it over your beef or pork, to remain
-the usual lime,say four or live weeks.
+j the usual lime,say four or live weeks.
 The
 t meat must he well covered with pickle, and
 j should not be pul down for at least two days
 after killing, during which time it should tie